leonardovac/Minimalist-ImGui-Base/docs/README.md

 ## 🌱 Introduction

-Welcome to a *(definitely not)* minimalistic base/framework for your *debug tools* — inspired by the well-known [UniversalHookX](https://github.com/bruhmoment21/UniversalHookX), but even simpler and more user-friendly.
+Welcome to a *(definitely not)* Minimalist base/framework for your *debug tools* — inspired by the well-known [UniversalHookX](https://github.com/bruhmoment21/UniversalHookX), but even simpler and more user-friendly.

 This is a simple project that I visit once in a while during my free time.
 Contributions are welcome!